 The market at La Villa was an anthropologists dream.
 The virgin was plastered on everything from baseball caps, CD’s, bags, key rings and pens, as well as the more traditional paintings and idols.
 I purchased a picture of the virgin in a box frame with a blue light bulb inside to light her up.
 A true iconic kitsch piece.

 Having enjoyed the market we went to have a photo taken with my nephew sat on a horse, with us around him wearing sombreros whilst the virgin looked down on us.

 It constantly amazes me how the seemingly sacred and the seemingly profane sit side my side, or practically on each other’s lap in Mexico.
-Perhaps that is how Mexican’s can relate to the Virgin as a mother, sacred and saintly on one hand, but an earthly mother with whom you can have an earthly relationship on the other.
+Perhaps that is how some Mexican’s can relate to the Virgin as a mother, sacred and saintly on one hand, but an earthly mother with whom you can have an earthly relationship on the other.
 Whatever it may be, today will see the arrival of thousands if not hundreds of thousands of pilgrims at the Basilica to honour the Virgin!
 Oh how I would love to be there!